copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Add a lua command des.reset_coordinate_system() which clears the relative coordinate system of the last defined room or map and sets them back to their level-wide values.
+- Add a function find_boss() that returns the boss of the current level and whether it's their lair level or merely in their domain.